Adaptive degenerate space method for source term estimation using a backward Lagrangian stochastic model: Theory

 \end{linenomath*} where $S(r',t')$ describes the spatial and temporal source distribution in $kg \times m^{-3} \times sec^{-1}$.
 The calculated concentration, averaged over the detector's volume $v_d$ which is centered at position $r$, at stationary turbulence and sustained uniformly distributed source can be written as: \begin{linenomath*}

 \end{linenomath*} where q is the emission rate, $v_d$ is the volume of the detector and $v_s$ is the volume of the source.

-The parameter space $\Theta$ will be discretized by setting a grid of $N_x\times N_y\times N_q$ cells.
-Each hypothesis about the source will be labeled as $\theta_j=(r_j,q_j )\in \Theta $, where $r_j=(x_j,y_j )$ and $q_j$ are the coordinates of the center of the $j’th$ cell.
+As will be described in the next section, the parameter space $\Theta$ will be discretized by setting a grid of $N_x\times N_y\times N_q$ cells.
+Each hypothesis about the source will be labeled as $\theta_j=(r_j,q_j )\in \Theta $, where $r_j=(x_j,y_j )$ are the coordinates of the center of the j’th cell and $q_j$ is the emission rate.
 Therefore the concentration at the i’th detector, located $R_i$ due to a source characterized by the j’th hypothesis is given by: \begin{linenomath*}

-\end{linenomath*} where $v_j$ is the $j’th$ cell in the parameter space and $v_i$ is a small volume centered on $R_i$.
-The last passage in \ref{eq:forward_backward_relation}, due to the Forward-Backward relation, can be very useful, as will be seen later.
+\end{linenomath*} where $v_j$ is the j’th cell in the parameter space and $v_i$ is a small volume centered on $R_i$.
+The last passage in \ref{eq:d_ri_theta_k}, due to the Forward-Backward relation, can be very useful, as will be seen later.